By Dallas Looney

 Recognizing the danger of strategic bombing and its effects upon the German infrastructure, Podhajsky had evacuated what remained of the Spanish Riding School to the new site in Hostau, Czechoslovakia.
 Yet the war had little concern for the prestigious horses or their plight.
 Rampant starvation, disease, and the encroaching military forces upon either flank of Germany and Austria created an environment of desperation within the experimental school.

-Westward, the Americans were rapidly approaching under the command of General George S. Patton who spearheaded the Third Army in its liberation of Czechoslovakia.
-The Americans were known to take far less harsh on Wehrmacht prisoners-of-war treatment, in addition, Patton had a direct connection to the Lipizzaner situation.
+As the Red Army advanced eastward, American forces of the U.S. Third Army, under the command of General George S. Patton, marched into Czechoslovakia from the west.
+The Americans were known to be less harsh on Wehrmacht prisoners-of-war.
+In addition, Patton had a direct connection to the Lipizzaner situation.

 General George S. Patton atop a Lippizaner stallion in Austria,1945.
 (National Archives)

-The 42d Cavalry Reconnaissance Squadron (Mechanized), 2d Cavalry Group (Mechanized), commanded by Lieutenant Colonel Charles H. Reed, was contacted shortly after with the request to save the horses from the advancing Red Army.
+The 42d Cavalry Reconnaissance Squadron (Mechanized), 2d Cavalry Group (Mechanized) was contacted shortly after with the request to save the horses from the advancing Red Army.
 Had these horses been mechanical tanks, the request might have been ignored but horses had a proud and prestigious reputation amongst cavalrymen well before they set foot in mechanized vehicles.
-Colonel Reed was particularly fond of the horses, and so “Operation Cowboy” began under his command.
-The cavalrymen of Patton’s army held the horses in high regard, and it was decided that a smaller, lighter force might be best to pierce the still prevalent German troops along the Czech border.
-A task force named “Task Force Andrews” was established and commanded by Major Robert P. Andrew, consisting of multiple M8 scout cars, two M24 Chaffee tanks, M8 howitzer motor carriages, and upwards of 325 men.
+Colonel Charles H. Reed, commander of the 2d Cavalry Group, was particularly fond of the horses, and so Operation COWBOY was launched.
+Since speed was important was decided that a smaller, lighter force might be best to penetrate the German defenses along the Czech border.
+The Americans organized Task Force Andrews, commanded by Major Robert P. Andrews, and consisting of multiple M8 scout cars, two M24 Chaffee tanks, M8 howitzer motor carriages, and upwards of 325 soldiers.

-To penetrate the German lines, XII Corps unleased an artillery barrage to soften up enemy resistance.
-This allowed Andrew and his task force to breach the German lines and take control of the facility.
+To penetrate the German lines, XII Corps unleashed an artillery barrage to soften up enemy resistance.
+This allowed Andrews and his task force to breach the German lines and take control of the facility.
 While capturing the facility, the Americans now faced a rather difficult situation.
 There were far more than 325 horses at the facility, and as such, Major Andrew and his deputy, Thomas M. Stewart, decided to use the German soldiers at the facility along with nearby liberated POWs of many Allied nations to assist in the extraction of these horses and save them from certain death.
 All German troops who were to be armed had to pledge to serve under U.S. authority, which found little resistance as most feared the retaliation that was coming from the Soviet Red Army.